 So I wake up excited each morning for the “good” ahead and also tempted to feel apprehensive about dealing with the “bad” that is part of my life and must be dealt with.

-All this led me to think about the cozy life and what it means during difficult times.
-And, even more so, how the cozy life is a strong foundation in challenging times.
-It’s easy to see how the cozy life fits into the good of life.
+All this led me to think about the simple life and what it means during difficult times.
+And, even more so, how the simple life is a strong foundation in challenging times.
+It’s easy to see how simple living fits into the good of life.
 What about the rest of it?

 It doesn’t matter if the difficult times we face come from within our home or without.
-During difficult times, a cozy life is exactly what we need.
+During difficult times, a simple life is exactly what we need.